iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 ## Description

+This command means to provide a quick way to compare results from your previous experiments with the current results of your pipeline, as long as you're using metrics that DVC is aware of (see `dvc metrics add`).
+Run without arguments, this command compares all existing metric files currently present in the
+<abbr>workspace</abbr> (uncommitted changes) with the latest committed version.

+The metrics files to compare can be limited with the `--targets` option.
+Targets can also be directories (with the `-R` option), so that DVC recursively shows changes for all metric files in it.

-The changes shown by this command includes the new value, and numeric difference (delta) from the previous value of metrics (with 3-digit accuracy).
-They're calculated between two commit SHA hashes, branch or tag names, etc.
-([Git references](https://git-scm.com/docs/revisions)) for all metrics in the
+The changes shown by this command include the new value, and numeric difference (delta) from the previous value of metrics (with 3-digit accuracy).
+They're calculated between two commits (hash, branch, tag, or any [Git revision](https://git-scm.com/docs/revisions)) for all metrics in the
 <abbr>project</abbr>, found by examining all of the
 [DVC-files](/doc/user-guide/dvc-file-format) in both references.

-The metrics to use in this command can be limited with the `--targets` option. target can also be directories (with the `-R` option), so that DVC recursively shows changes for all metric files in it.

 ## Options